Department WebsiteDepartment EmailAdvising

 The Bachelor of Commerce is a well-established, foundational degree and requires the requirements listed below alongside general graduation requirements.

-To complete a major in Accounting, students must attain a minimum cumulative grade point average of 2.2 in the 3rd and 4th year ACCT courses.
+To complete a major in Accounting, students must attain a minimum cumulative grade point average of 2.2 in the 3000 and 4000 level ACCT courses.

-It is recommended that students who are considering pursuing a professional accounting designation and/or cooperative Education take Financial Accounting Foundations (ACCT 3350) and Business Finance I (FINA 2360) in Year 2 and take Intermediate Financial Accounting I (ACCT 3351) and Intermediate Financial Accounting II (ACCT 3352) in Year 3.
-In Year 2, students would defer 3 credit hours in ECON electives and 3 credit hours in non-Commerce electives until Year 3.
+It is recommended that students who are considering pursuing a professional accounting designation and/or cooperative education take Financial Accounting Foundations (ACCT 3350) in Year 2 and take Intermediate Financial Accounting I (ACCT 3351) and Intermediate Financial Accounting II (ACCT 3352) in Year 3.
+Students should consult an Academic Advisor to plan their course selection taking into account this recommendation.

-Bus Applications Programming (CISY 2320), Database Programming (CISY 3326), Info Systems Proj & Practice (CISY 4435), Financial Accounting Theory (ACCT 3345), International Accounting (ACCT 3357) or any 4000 level course in Accounting not used to fulfill other requirements may be used to satisfy this requirement.
+Business Applications Programming (CISY 2320), Database Programming (CISY 3326), Information Systems Projects and Practice (CISY 4435), Financial Accounting Theory (ACCT 3345), International Accounting (ACCT 3357) or any 4000 level course in Accounting not used to fulfill other requirements may be used to satisfy this requirement.

 Students are advised to consult with the Departmental advisor when choosing electives if they plan to pursue a professional accounting designation.